New Mexico Lobos men's basketball: Gary Colson (1980–1988)

 The 1986–87 season was the most successful for Colson as Lobo coach.
 Greene returned to average 21 points and six rebounds a game, while Scarborough added 19 points and six assists.
 The Lobos scored over eighty points a game and set the team record for most total points in a season.
-They also established still-standing records for steals in a season as a team, Greene for steals by a player in a season, and Scarborough for career steals.Scarborough (at 3rd) and Greene (tied for 4th) also remain among the all-time leaders for minutes played in a season.
-Media Guide 2013–14, p.79.
+They also established still-standing records for steals in a season as a team, Greene for steals by a player in a season, and Scarborough for career steals.
 The Lobos logged wins over Texas and Oklahoma State on the way to a 17–5 record.
 They then lost three league road games and fell to third in a tight WAC race.
 The Lobos reached the final of the WAC tournament but lost to Wyoming, which went on to reach the Sweet Sixteen in the NCAA tournament.
 At 25–9 in a strong WAC, Lobo fans retained hope that New Mexico would gain an at-large berth to the tournament.
 The selection committee granted the WAC three spots in the field, but the Lobos were left out, a disappointment that would linger through the following season.
 They were again relegated to the NIT, losing to Oregon State and finishing 25–10, the team record for wins in a season at the time.
-Scarborough was named All-WAC and finished his career second (now third) in Lobo history in total assists.Like Petie Gibson, Scarborough became a long-time coach in Albuquerque, at Menaul School, and mentor to at-risk youth.
-Ed Johnson, Ex-Lobo Star Wants To Help, But Feels Rebuffed, Albuquerque Journal, May 15, 2011.
+Scarborough was named All-WAC and finished his career second (now third) in Lobo history in total assists.